Baisangur-Dudayev/API-development-eind-project/README.md

 ## Authentication
+u must authenticate firstto use most endpoints There is already a user with email: "test@hotmail.com" & password: "password"

 I implemented Oath and hashing.
 U must authenticate before u can interact with the delete endpoints.
 In the endpoint section of the readme u can also see that i can only interact with a delete endpoint if im logged in.
 ![image](https://github.com/Baisangur-Dudayev/API-development-eind-project/assets/113896223/896e5dcd-a09f-47cf-8c7f-e95c075bbb57)